Your Guide to Australian Cities

 Adelaide is the capital city of South Australia and had an estimated resident population of 1,304,600 people as of 2014 (Source: ABS).
 Adelaide is widely known as the "City of Churches" and is in close proximity to the world renowned Barossa Valley and Clare Valley wine regions.
 Adelaide is also close to nature, with Glenelg Beach being popular due to its abundance of wild dolphins.
 You can even share a swim with them!

 The Gold Coast is only one hour drive south of Brisbane and is a bustling city in its own right.
 The Gold Coast is famous for the iconic Surfers Paradise, international theme parks, beautiful surf beaches and hinterland, nightlife, and amazing weather.
 It is no surprise that the Gold Coast is on the to-do list of many tourists and attracts over 12 million annual vistors.
-The Gold Coast will also host the 2018 Commonwealth Games.
+The Gold Coast hosted the 2018 Commonwealth Games and is affectionately known in Australia as the Goldy.

 Newcastle is the second most populous city in New South Wales.
 It occupies a prime location on the east coast of Australia being less than 200 kilometres north of Australia's largest city, Sydney.
 Newcastle is home to a fantastic surf beach (Newcastle Beach - pictured right) and is also home to the world's largest coal exporting port.